decarvalhoe/meetinity/infra/monitoring/README.md

 ## Operations

 - Use `kubectl port-forward svc/monitoring-grafana 3000:80 -n monitoring` for local access.
+- The Prometheus Adapter publishes CPU/memory resources plus service-specific custom metrics used by HPAs (see `infra/monitoring/prometheus-adapter/values.yaml`).
 - Alertmanager routes to Slack (example webhook) and email by default; update secrets referenced in the config before deploying.
 - ServiceMonitor and PodMonitor objects can be created per microservice to collect metrics automatically.